 Wing Mirrors

-Unless your car automatically senses a risk to side-view mirrors and folds them in, a car key fob now has a button for this too.
-Those who shop at busy shopping malls will appreciate the benefit of folding in the wing mirrors.
+Unless your car automatically senses a risk to side-view mirrors and folds them in, a car key fob now has a button for this, too.
+Those who shop at busy shopping malls will appreciate the benefit of folding the wing mirrors.
 This can help to prevent damage by laden shoppers trying to squeeze past or by other vehicles struggling to park beside your vehicle.

 Seat Adjustment Memory